MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap7-properties.md

 ---
-Description: Properties of an application.
+description: Properties of an application.
 title: uap7:Properties